 This guide tackles

-- What is cap table modelling
+- What is cap table modeling

 - Common uses of cap tables for startups